Sharing Practices: How do you organise your practice?

 Artists’ practices often extend far beyond the artwork to the work of art; creating work methods, collectives, support structures, codes of conduct, work protocols, galleries/theatres, infrastructures that enable and often reinvent working and presenting.
 Artists are often seeking new ways to engage with the market or even to enlarge their market; finding strategies to change, or rethink existing structures in order to develop a sustainable practice.
 But, how?

 For one afternoon, on the 20th of November, Veem House invites artists partaking in the November program to share their formats, work processes, and challenges over two unique workshops by Jija Sohn, Simon van Schuylenbergh & Rosie Sommers and a panel talk led by Marga Kroodsma.
-There will also be a representative from the AFK present who it will be possible to have a 15 minute speed date with, via a sign up.
+There will also be a representative from the AFK present who it will be possible to have a 15 minute speed date with.
+Please note, there are very limited spots available for this speed date, they will go to the first people to request them.
+If you would like to book a speed date, please email firstname.lastname@example.org to make a time, after you buy your ticket.

 We want to expand our understanding and knowledge of how artists interact with current systems in place and how these work structures combine interests or networks that reflect their values.
 What are these working methods created in support of, or in response to?